 3. Wind speed calibration requires an external wind speed calibrator. if there is any deviation, enter the offset coefficient.

-4. The pump measurement value is to calibrate the pump discharge accuracy. the discharge test is carried out within the specified time, and the weighted data is the pump measurement value.
+4. The pump measurement value is to calibrate the pump discharge accuracy.
+The discharge test is carried out within the specified time, and the weighted data is the pump measurement value.

 5. The SmartDry drying rate tester is strictly calibrated at the factory and should not be calibrated by non-professional engineers.